hamzashoukat94/hamzashoukat94/README.md

-SOFTWARE ENGINEER | ALACHISOFT | DECEMBER 2019 - PRESENT
+SOFTWARE ENGINEER | ALACHISOFT | DECEMBER 2019 - March 2022
 · Worked on Alachisoft’s product, NCache (an in-memory large-scale distributed caching solution)
 - Integrate feature which allows user to cache object with query-able annotation.
 Based on Query- able properties or classes, user can fetch the data through query